giantswarm/docs/src/content/basics/ha-masters/index.md

 ## Limitations

+- Currently not supported on Azure and KVM.
 - API downtimes possible
   - switch from 1 to 3
   - rolling master nodes, e. g. to switch the instance type